andrewbaxter/dinker/readme.md

     True if this dest is over http (disable tls validation)

+  - `host`

+    If using the `docker-daemon` transport which doesn't support host specification, override the default docker daemon.

 - `files`

   Files to add to the image.
 This is an array of objects with these fields: